Meta-learning via Language Model In-context Tuning: Results

-\paragraph{In-context tuning improves in-context learning accuracy over raw LMs.} We compare in-context tuning with raw LM prompting in Table~\ref{tab:ict-vs-rawicl}.
-In-context tuning consistently out-performs raw LM prompting by 7.2 points on LAMA and 10.6 points on BinaryClfs (averaged across model size and number of shots).
-Directly optimizing the few-shot in-context learning objective (Section~\ref{sec:ouralgo}) improves the few-shot in-context learning accuracy.
+\paragraph{In-context tuning improves in-context learning accuracy over raw LMs.} We compare ICT with Raw IC-L in Table~\ref{tab:ict-vs-baselines}.
+In-context tuning consistently out-performs raw LM prompting by 7.6 points on LAMA and 10.6 points on BinaryClfs (averaged across model size and number of few-shots).
+As expected, directly optimizing the few-shot in-context learning objective (Section~\ref{sec:ouralgo}) improves the few-shot in-context learning accuracy.

-\paragraph{Few-shot examples lead to more effective adaptation.} We compare in-context tuning with instruction tuning in Table~\ref{tab:ict-vs-inst}.
-In-context tuning consistently out-performs instruction tuning on both LAMA and BinaryClfs with increasing performance gains as the number of shots increases.
-Specifically, we observe that 5-shot in-context tuning out-performs instruction tuning by 5.6 points on LAMA and 4.0 points on BinaryClfs (averaged across model size).
-Results indicate that demonstration examples besides task instructions facilitate more effective task adaptation.
+\paragraph{Few-shot examples lead to more effective task adaptation.} We compare few-shot in-context tuning with instruction tuning (equivalent to 0-shot ICT) in Table~\ref{tab:ict-vs-baselines}.
+Few-shot in-context tuning consistently out-performs instruction tuning on both LAMA and BinaryClfs, with increasing performance gains as number of shots increases.
+Specifically, we observe that 5-shot in-context tuning out-performs instruction tuning by 6.1 points on LAMA and 4.0 points on BinaryClfs.
+Results show that demonstration examples besides task instructions facilitate more effective task adaptation.

-\paragraph{In-context tuning better leverages the inductive bias for pattern matching.} By comparing MAML (the first row of Table~\ref{tab:ict-vs-maml}) to instruction tuning (the first row of Table~\ref{tab:ict-vs-inst}), we see that MAML out-performs instruction tuning in most evaluation settings, which indicates that MAML is indeed able to take advantage of the few-shot task examples for task adaptation.
+\paragraph{In-context tuning better leverages the inductive bias for pattern matching.} By comparing MAML (the first row of Table~\ref{tab:ict-vs-maml}) to instruction tuning (equivalent to 0-shot ICT) of Table~\ref{tab:ict-vs-baselines}, we see that MAML out-performs instruction tuning in most evaluation settings, which indicates that MAML is indeed able to take advantage of the few-shot task examples for task adaptation.
 However, Table~\ref{tab:ict-vs-maml} shows that our approach of 5-shot in-context tuning out-performs 5-shot MAML consistently on both datasets with an accuracy gain of 2.8 points on LAMA and 5.1 points on BinaryClfs (averaged across model size).
-We argue that in-context tuning out-performs MAML because in-context tuning better leverages the existing inductive bias of pre-trained LMs to perform pattern matching and in-context learning.
+We argue that in-context tuning out-performs MAML because in-context tuning better leverages the existing inductive bias of pre-trained LMs to perform pattern matching with in-context examples.